librenms/librenms/doc/Extensions/Device-Groups.md

 as __tablename.columnname__.
 If you are ensure of what the entity is you want then have a browse around inside MySQL using `show tables` and `desc <tablename>`.

 As a working example and a common question, let's assume you want to group devices by hostname.
 If you hostname format is dcX.[devicetype].example.com.
 You would use the pattern devices.hostname.
-Select the condition which in this case would Like and then enter dc1.@.example.com.
+Select the condition which in this case would Like and then enter `dc1\..*\.example.com`.
 This would then match dc1.sw01.example.com, dc1.rtr01.example.com but not dc2.sw01.example.com.

 #### Wildcards

-As used in the example above, wildcards are represented by the @ symbol.
-I.e @.example.com would match any hostnames under example.com.
+As with alerts, the `Like` operation allows RegExp.

 A list of common entities is maintained in our [Alerting docs](http://docs.librenms.org/Extensions/Alerting/#entities).